francopestilli/stats-k310/01_introduction_to_matlab.md

 Variable exist only as long as MatLab is running.
 As soon as MatLab is turned off all variables are wiped out of memory.
 VAriables can be saved onto a file on your hard disk (the file has extension .mat) and the file can be loaded later.
 When the file is loaded all the variabes saved in the file will be accessible into the MatLab workspace.

 ####Workspace
 MatLab holds all the variables created always in memory.
-The entirety of the variables kept in memroy at everyomoment is called the workspace.
+The entirety of the variables kept in memory at every moment is called the workspace.

 ####Functions and scripts
 MatLab can store a series of commands in a file on saved on your hard disk.
 MatLab files are saved to disk with the extension *.m There are two fundamentalfile types in MatLab.